kit-de-iniciacion-barato-para-empezar-en-arduino

 IRF520N Transistor Output

-It is a digital output amplification stage using the MOSFET IRF520N transistor, which we will use to connect DC loads of up to 24V at a maximum of 1A.
+It’s an amplification stage for digital outputs using an IRF520N MOSFET transistor, which we will use to connect DC loads up to 24V in DC and a maximum of 1A.

-It is useful if you plan to manage devices at these voltages (for example, a fan, an electromagnet).
+It’s useful if you plan to handle devices at these voltages (for example, a fan, an electromagnet).
 We can find it for about 0.60€.

 arduino-mosfet-irf520n-componente

 The L298N is a controller that allows you to control two DC motors.
-We can vary the speed and direction of both motors.
+We can vary the speed and direction of rotation of both motors.

-It is a very common component in small wheeled robots, in fact, we will often see it in projects within the blog.
+It is a very common component in small wheeled robots, in fact, we will often see it in projects on the blog.
 We can find it for 1.30€.

 arduino-l298n-componente